technicated/swift-evolution/proposals/YYYY-variadic-generics.md

 MixedType<String, Int, [Int], [String: Double]>.self
 // MixedType<T: String, N: Int, SS: <[Int], [String: Double]>>.Type = A<T: String, N: Int, Ss: <[Int], [String: Double]>>

+// A Variadic Generic type can also be specialized with no types at all MixedType<String, Int>.self
+// MixedType<T: String, N: Int, SS: <>>.Type = MixedType<T: String, N: Int, SS: <>>

 // =============================================================================
+// This pointy brackets stuff is not only a visual hint for the developer, but
-// This pointy brackets stuff is needed in order to distinguish different spe-
+// is actually needed in order to distinguish different specializations of the
-// cializations of the same generic type when the generics clause contains mul-
+// same generic type when the generics clause contains multiple Variadic Gener-
-// tiple Variadic Generics.
+// ics.
 //
 // Moreover, when there are multiple possibile choices for matching concrete
-// types to different Variadic Generics, the compiler prefers to assign the max-
+// types to multiple Variadic Generics, the compiler prefers to assign the max-
-// imum number of values to the leftmost parameter.
-The name of the parameter
+// imum number of types to the leftmost parameter.
+The name of the parameter can
-// can be used to manually resolve the ambiguity.
+// be used to manually resolve the ambiguity.
 // =============================================================================

 struct AmbiguousVariadic<variadic T: P1, variadic U: P1> {